Image

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

 It is your right in Missouri to refuse to perform a field test.
-If a police officer stops you and asks you to perform field sobriety tests, contact a DUI attorney near you in Scotland County, MO as soon as you can.
-If you have already agreed to and performed a field test and were then arrested for a DUI in Missouri, your DUI attorney in Scotland County, MO will design an insurmountable defense to your case or may even be able to suppress the field test evidence if they do not meet the rules of evidence in Missouri court.
+If you are stopped and asked to perform field sobriety tests, call a DUI attorney near you in Scotland County, MO immediately.
+If you already agreed to and performed a field test and were then arrested for a DUI in Missouri, your Scotland County, MO DUI attorney will build a defense to your case or make sure any illegally obtained evidence is thrown out and not used against you in Missouri court.

 Traffic Checkpoints in Scotland County, MO

-A checkpoint is a temporary roadblock used to randomly check drivers for behaviors like driving under the influence.
-There are federal laws that regulate the carriage of DUI checkpoints, but each state has its own rules and some prohibit the use of checkpoints.
-Lawmakers in Missouri have debated banning sobriety checkpoints, but curent Missouri law still allows their use.
+A checkpoint is a temporary roadblock used to systematically screen drivers for driving under the influence.
+There are federal laws allowing but regulating the carriage of DUI checkpoints, but each state has its own rules and some prohibit the use of checkpoints.
+Missouri legislators have explored banning sobriety checkpoints, but curent Missouri law still allows police to use them.

-Checkpoints in Scotland County and throughout Missouri are not as prevalent as they once were, but you should still educate yourself on your rights and the rules checkpoints must follow.
-If you are not sure, turn to a DUI attorney near you at (314) 900-HELP.
+Police departments in Scotland County and around Missouri do not use checkpoints as heavily as they did in the past, but it is still prudent to familiarize yourself with your rights and the rules regulating checkpoints.
+When it doubt, call a DUI attorney near you at (314) 900-HELP.

 • advertised to the public in advance